skitsanos/umi-mui-dataview/README.md

 | ----------- | ------------------------------------------------------------ |
 | close       | Allows to close filter pop-up component.                     |
 | applyFilter | Applies filter by passing an object with key/value pars as filtering criteria |

+Now, depends on your data source type (`Array` or `URL`) it will handle filtering differently.
+While on `Array` kind of data source it filters data by applying filter directly to entire data set, on `URL` kind of data set, DataView will pass filters to you so you can handle it on server side.

+---

 #### Printing